Buckminster Fuller: Philosophy

-Fuller was a pioneer in thinking globally, and explored energy and material efficiency in the fields of architecture, engineering and design.
-In his book Critical Path (1981) he cited the opinion of François de Chadenèdes (1920-1999) that petroleum, from the standpoint of its replacement cost in our current energy "budget" (essentially, the net incoming solar flux), had cost nature "over a million dollars" per U.S. gallon ($300,000 per litre) to produce.
+Fuller was a pioneer in thinking globally and explored energy and material efficiency in the fields of architecture, engineering, and design.
+In his book Critical Path (1981) he cited the opinion of François de Chadenèdes (1920–1999) that petroleum, from the standpoint of its replacement cost in our current energy "budget" (essentially, the net incoming solar flux), had cost nature "over a million dollars" per U.S. gallon ($300,000 per litre) to produce.
 From this point of view, its use as a transportation fuel by people commuting to work represents a huge net loss compared to their actual earnings.
 An encapsulation quotation of his views might best be summed up as: "There is no energy crisis, only a crisis of ignorance."

 Though Fuller was concerned about sustainability and human survival under the existing socioeconomic system, he remained optimistic about humanity's future.
-Defining wealth in terms of knowledge, as the "technological ability to protect, nurture, support, and accommodate all growth needs of life", his analysis of the condition of "Spaceship Earth" caused him to conclude that at a certain time during the 1970s, humanity had attained an unprecedented state.
+Defining wealth in terms of knowledge as the "technological ability to protect, nurture, support, and accommodate all growth needs of life", his analysis of the condition of "Spaceship Earth" caused him to conclude that at a certain time during the 1970s, humanity had attained an unprecedented state.
 He was convinced that the accumulation of relevant knowledge, combined with the quantities of major recyclable resources that had already been extracted from the earth, had attained a critical level, such that competition for necessities had become unnecessary.
 Cooperation had become the optimum survival strategy.
 He declared: "selfishness is unnecessary and hence-forth unrationalizable ...
 War is obsolete."
-He criticized previous utopian schemes as too exclusive, and thought this was a major source of their failure.
-To work, he thought that a utopia needed to include everyone.
+He criticized previous utopian schemes as too exclusive and thought this was a major source of their failure.
+To work, he felt that a utopia needed to include everyone.

 Fuller was influenced by Alfred Korzybski's idea of general semantics.
 In the 1950s, Fuller attended seminars and workshops organized by the Institute of General Semantics, and he delivered the annual Alfred Korzybski Memorial Lecture in 1955.
 Korzybski is mentioned in the Introduction of his book Synergetics.
-The two shared a remarkable amount of similarity in their formulations of general semantics.
+The two shared a remarkable amount of similarity in their general semantics formulations.

-In his 1970 book I Seem To Be a Verb, he wrote: "I live on Earth at present, and I don't know what I am.
+In his 1970 book, I Seem To Be a Verb, he wrote: "I live on Earth at present, and I don't know what I am.
 I know that I am not a category.
 I am not a thing—a noun.
 I seem to be a verb, an evolutionary process—an integral function of the universe."

-Fuller wrote that the natural analytic geometry of the universe was based on arrays of tetrahedra.
+Fuller wrote that the universe's natural analytic geometry was based on tetrahedra arrays.
 He developed this in several ways, from the close-packing of spheres and the number of compressive or tensile members required to stabilize an object in space.
 One confirming result was that the strongest possible homogeneous truss is cyclically tetrahedral.

 He had become a guru of the design, architecture, and "alternative" communities, such as Drop City, the community of experimental artists to whom he awarded the 1966 "Dymaxion Award" for "poetically economic" domed living structures.